sifophp/sifoweb/docs/download/index.md

-Download SIFO
+Download Sifo
 =============
-There are several ways to get a copy or working copy of [SIFO].
+There are several ways to get a copy or working copy of [Sifo].
 You can download a compressed file or clone the entire project.
 The VCS we use at the moment is Git and we host the code in [Github] [GH].

-You need at least **PHP 5.3** to run SIFO.
+You need at least **PHP 5.3** to run Sifo.
 We make use of namespaces and other capabilities of PHP only available to 5.3 and greater.